ECP-CANDLE/Supervisor/workflows/pbt/Readme.md

 * A new hyperparameter definition file.
 The rank 0 code that reads this file can be re-used.

-* A new *selection* function.
-This can be passed to the PBTMetaDataStore constructor in place of the tc1 one.
+* A new *evaluate* function.
+This can be passed to the PBTMetaDataStore constructor in place of `truncation_select`

 * A new PBTWorker implementation, implementing `ready`, `pack_data`, and `update` as appropriate for the new model and workflow.
-This can be passed to the PBTCallback in place of the existing tc1 one.
+This can be passed to the PBTCallback in place of `TC1PBTWorker`.